 11.31 Restriction on Employment of Relatives.
 An official with appointment and/or promotion authority shall not advocate, recommend, appoint, employ, promote, or advance a relative within the Department of the Interior.
-The term relative includes: father, mother, son, daughter, brother, sister, uncle, aunt, first cousin, nephew, niece, husband, wife, father-in-law, mother-in-law, sonbrother-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepponther, steppon
+The term relative includes: father, mother, son, daughter, brother, sister, uncle, aunt, first cousin, nephew, niece, husband, wife, father-in-law, mother-in-law, son-brother-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepson, stepdaughter, stepbrother, stepsister, half-brother or half-sister.